AdevintaSpain/Leku/README.md

 <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION" />
 ```

+**Note**: It supports runtime permissions for *Android 6 (Marshmallow)*.
+You don't need to do anything, it will ask for permissions if needed.

 ### Usage

 To use the LocationPickerActivity first you need to add these lines to your AndroidManifest file: